 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The listed duties are essential job functions that the position has been created to perform.
-The list of duties is not exhaustive, and the employee may be called upon to perform other duties and special assignments which may be outside of the primary areas of employment.
+The list of duties is not exhaustive, and employee may be called upon to perform other duties and special assignments which may be outside of the primary areas of employment.

 - Performs other related duties as assigned